5 ways to use social listening for HR

 Social listening for competitor research

 Competitor research wins on many, many levels when social listening is introduced.
 The part of competitor research that the HR department is interested in is no exception.
 By monitoring your competitors' brands, you'll discover among other factors where the competitors are recruiting, what roles they are recruiting for, and how long does it take them to close the vacancy.
-This can be used both for the HR and marketing departments because such information tells a lot about expansion plans, product development, and marketing plans.
+This can be used for the HR, often for IT recruitment and marketing departments because such information tells a lot about expansion plans, product development, and marketing plans.

 Social listening for brand reputation